 Issues Still to Be Resolved

 The Paradoxal would be constructed of typical aviation materials and it would comply with current airport infrastructure and services.
 However, the concept is still a work in progress and some of its mechanisms are still not developed.
 For example, how he would resolve the G-force issue has yet to be determined because according to the NASA aerospace engineer who has worked with Bombardier on the Paradoxal, “The most efficient suborbital G-flight path is probably not comfortable for most civilian passengers.”

 An Amazing View

-So just how fast would this aircraft be able to go?
-According to its designer the Paradoxal would be capable of flying from Los Angeles, CA to Sydney Australia in less than four hours.
+So just how fast would these aircraft be able to go?
+According to its designer, the Paradoxal would be capable of flying from Los Angeles, CA to Sydney Australia in less than four hours.
 However, this aircraft would not be ideal for shorter trips because the takeoff and landing phases would likely take about two hours combined for any destination, so the aircraft would be most appropriate for much longer trips.
 Another plus to this concept is that passengers would actually be able to see the curvature of the earth while in flight and for a brief moment they would even be able to get a taste of weightlessness.
-Of course this is just a concept so it remains to be seen if it will ever be pursued.
+Of course, this is just a concept so it remains to be seen if it will ever be pursued.
 So for now, it’s still just something that dreams are made of.